grow/grow/content/docs/continuous.md

 1. Connect your GitHub repo with Travis CI.
 1. Configure Travis CI.

 To configure Travis CI, add a `.travis.yml` file in your repository's root.
+Any required access keys can be configured as secure environment variables in the _settings_ section of your Travis CI project.

 [sourcecode:yaml]
 language: python